Skip to content

 1. Infer vs Imply

-While infer and imply sound similar, are both two syllables and transitive verbs, they mean almost the opposite of each other.
-To imply is to say something without directly or explicitly stating it, whereas to infer means to arrive at a conclusion based on information presented or gathered.
+While infer and imply sound similar and are two-syllable transitive verbs, their meanings are almost opposites.
+To imply something is a way of saying it without directly or explicitly stating it, whereas to infer means to arrive at a conclusion based on information presented or gathered.

 2. Elude vs Allude